Before the day

 On the day

-Yes.
-Please note that children aged 3 or under do not require their own ticket.
-However they will be required to remain seated on a parent or guardian's lap for the duration of the ceremony.
+Children aged 3 or under do not require their own ticket.
+However, they will be required to remain seated on a guardian's lap for the duration of the ceremony.
 Pushchairs and prams will need to be folded up if brought into the Cathedral so as not to block the aisles.

 We recommend arriving at least two hours before your ceremony start time.
 We cannot guarantee graduands who arrive late will be permitted to enter the Cathedral once the ceremony has started.